 - 22. Data returned on the HESA student record mainly relates to the HESA reporting year and is not separated across years of instance.
-To allow providers to return accurate data on activity within years of instance, the HESA student record includes four fields: INSTAPP, LOADYRA, LOADYRB and MODYR.
-The last three fields are optional. - 23.
+To allow providers to return accurate data on activity within years of instance, the HESA student record includes three fields: INSTAPP, LOADYRA and LOADYRB.
+The last two fields are optional. - 23.
 For monitoring purposes, where providers do not complete these fields, we will make assumptions about the FTE for the year of instance.
 Broadly, we assume patterns of activity across years are constant and are equivalent for similar students.
-Full details of the algorithms we expect to use are shown in the document 'HESES18A comparison technical document'.
+Full details of the algorithms HESES comparison algorithms for 2019-20 are shown in the document 'HESES19 comparison technical document'.25 Due to the coronavirus pandemic and HESA's exceptional guidance for 2019-20,26 these algorithms do not rely on the accurate recording of FUNDCOMP.
+The algorithms for recreating HESES20 from 2020-21 HESA student data may differ and will be confirmed in due course.
 Providers should, where possible, avoid making an approximation of activity for the year of instance in completing HESES.

-4 See www.officeforstudents.org.uk/data-and-analysis/data-checking-tools/2018-19-hesa-student-data-checking-tool/.
+25 See www.officeforstudents.org.uk/data-and-analysis/data-checking-tools/2019-20-hesa-student-data-checking-tool/.